TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 It should match modules that are compatible with the `togglePointModuleSpecifier` - e.g. if all React code is held within a `/components` folder, it makes sense to include this in the glob path to avoid inadvertently toggling non-react code (should a variant be set up for non-React code without considering the configuration).

-This glob holds the key for the naming convention approach that underpins the toggle point project, since it is the definition of the join point triggers.
+This glob is a key part of the naming convention approach that underpins the toggle point project, since it defines the join point triggers.

 If not supplied, a default `glob` of `/**/__variants__/*/*/!(*.test).{js,jsx,ts,tsx}` is used.